vuldb/cyber_threat_intelligence/OilRig/README.md

 * US
 * IR
-* GB
+* CN
 * ...

-There are 2 more country items available.
+There are 3 more country items available.
 Please use our online service to access the data.

 ## IOC - Indicator of Compromise